Post Graduate Certificate in Ultrasound for Anaesthesia and Critical Care

 • Diagnose and grade specific valve pathology using colour flow doppler

-• Use a structured approach for the evaluation of each lung zone
+• Use a step wise structured approach for the evaluation of each lung zone

-• Appreciate the sonographic appearances of various pathologies
+• Recognise the sonographic appearances of various pathologies including pneumothorax, pleural effusion, pulmonary oedema, consolidation, fibrosis, contusion, pneumonitis and ARDS

 • Integrate the findings with the clinical context to assist diagnosis